What are the best double glazing windows companies?

 Our recommendation

-Anglian’s real speciality is customisation and beautifully designed products for cash buyers in a variety of styles.
-It does offer some credit terms, but at an APR of 11.9%, it’s not as favourable as some of the company’s competitors (particularly brands like Britannia that bring interest-free terms and Buy Now, Pay Later plans to the table).
+Anglian specialises in customisation and beautifully designed products in a variety of styles for cash buyers.
+It offers some credit terms, but the 11.9% APR levied is not as favourable as the terms some of its competitors offer, particularly brands such as Britannia that offers interest-free credit and Buy Now, Pay Later plans.

 Read our full Anglian windows review.